LapsTimeOFF/DigiFlag_F1MV/README.md

 ![image](https://user-images.githubusercontent.com/11319293/198863380-c106c56e-af2d-418e-a539-e6f94787e626.png)

-You can now attempt to Connect Again using the Link to F1MV.
+You can now attempt to Connect Again using the Link to F1MV Button.

 If there are no other issues you should see that you have succesfully connected to F1MV and can now select your DigiFlag theme and other options.